nucleuscloud/neosync/docs/docs/guides/neosync-local-dev.md

 ## Setup with Compose

-When running with either `Tilt` or `docker compose`, volumes are mapped from these filesystems to the host machine for both neosync and Temporal's databases.
+When running with either `Tilt` or `docker compose`, volumes are mapped from these file systems to the host machine for both Neosync and Temporal's databases.
 A volume is mounted locally in a `.data` folder.

 To enable hot reloading, must run `docker compose watch` instead of `up`. **Currently there is a limitation with devcontainers where this command must be run via `sudo`.**